-- Effective January 1, 2025: Amendments to IAS 21: The effects of changes in foreign exchange rates Lack of exchangeability. - Effective January 1, 2026: Amendments to IFRS 9 and IFRS 7: Classification and measurement of financial instruments. - Effective January 1, 2027: IFRS 18: Presentation and disclosure in financial statements ("IFRS 18") IFRS 18 was issued on April 9, 2024 and will replace IAS 1: It includes requirements for all entities applying IFRS for the presentation and disclosure of information in financial statements.
+- Effective January 1, 2025: Amendments to IAS 21: The effects of changes in foreign exchange rates Lack of exchangeability. - Effective January 1, 2026: Amendments to IFRS 9 and IFRS 7: Classification and measurement of financial instruments.
+Annual improvements to IFRS Accounting Standards Volume 11 were issued on July 18, 2024.
+It contains amendments to five standards as a result of the IASB's annual improvements project. - Effective January 1, 2027: IFRS 18: Presentation and disclosure in financial statements ("IFRS 18") IFRS 18 was issued on April 9, 2024 and will replace IAS 1: It includes requirements for all entities applying IFRS for the presentation and disclosure of information in financial statements.